Fixed-term and casual employees can be a great way to get the help you need while staying flexible.

 Employees on fixed-term contracts are not contractors — they’re employed by you and entitled to all the same benefits as a permanent employee.
 They’re hired to do work that only exists for a set time frame, eg a short-term project or cover for parental leave.

 When you’re hiring a fixed-term employee, the written employment agreement must:

 Use our new Employment Agreement Builder(external link) to create a proper fixed-term agreement, including with space to type in a detailed reason for ending the fixed term.
 Here are two examples:

 1. Carter is hired to pick apples in an orchard.
 His employment agreement states:

-2. Debbie, an accountant, is working at a medical centre as cover for parental leave.
+2. Debbie, an accountant, is working at a medical centre as cover for someone on sabbatical.
 Debbie’s employment agreement states:

-The reason for it being a fixed term, and finishing at the end of the term, is the employee is being employed to provide accounting cover while the employer’s accountant is on parental leave until 23 October 2016.
-There will be no further work available for the employee once the accountant returns from parental leave.
+The reason for it being a fixed term, and finishing at the end of the term, is the employee is being employed to provide accounting cover while the employer’s accountant is on sabbatical until 23 October 2020.
+There will be no further work available for the employee once the accountant returns from on sabbatical.

 You also need to know that: